tiy-durham-fe-2015/curriculum/lectures/week8/4-thursday-8.md

 without requiring tons of technical expertise.
 And we *don't* want to overwhelm them with lots of bells and whistles.

+### Focus on MVP

+- It's much better to ship a small, polished featureset than a big, ugly, buggy one
+- Break your project into pieces
+- Get the smallest useful thing done, then ship it
+- Rinse and repeat

 ### Normal Mode

 Users can: